nodejs/node-convergence-archive/deps/openssl/doc/UPGRADING.md

 `Configure TABLE` shows various build parameters that depend on each os and arch.

-In io.js, build target is defined as `--dest-os` and `--dest-cpu` in configure options which are different from the one that is defined in openssl and it's build system is gyp that is based on python, therefore we cannot use the openssl build system directly.
+In Node.js, build target is defined as `--dest-os` and `--dest-cpu` in configure options which are different from the one that is defined in openssl and it's build system is gyp that is based on python, therefore we cannot use the openssl build system directly.

-In order to build openssl with gyp in iojs, files of opensslconf.h and asm are generated in advance for several supported platforms.
+In order to build openssl with gyp in node, files of opensslconf.h and asm are generated in advance for several supported platforms.

-Here is a map table to show conf(opensslconf.h) and asm between the openssl target and configuration parameters of os and cpu in iojs.
+Here is a map table to show conf(opensslconf.h) and asm between the openssl target and configuration parameters of os and cpu in node.
 The tested platform in CI are also listed.

 | --dest-os | --dest-cpu | conf | asm  | openssl target     | CI |